Skip to Content

 Keep in mind, though, that the bigger the pot, the heavier and more difficult to move it will be.
 Use lightweight potting mix and place the containers on casters, if possible, to make moving them easier.

-2. Erect a screen
+2. Erect a Screen

-If you’re concerned about plants getting damaged in case of utility maintenance or repairs, a wooden screen might be the way to go.
+If you’re concerned about plants getting damaged in case of utility maintenance or repairs, a screen might be the way to go.
 Many attractive possibilities exist, from elegant lattice screens to rustic do-it-yourself structures.

 Add a garden statue in front of the trellis and a few cottage garden flowers, and you got a beautiful garden that needs little maintenance.

-3. Use a trellis
+3. Use a Trellis

 Similar to the idea of a screen, a trellis will help hide a utility box, with the added benefit of supporting a beautiful vine.
 Choose a decorative trellis that will be attractive and concealing even in the winter months, when it may not be covered in foliage.
 As with a screen, ensure it is far enough away from the box to enable easy access.